sharkdp/numbat/book/src/basics/structs.md

 let side_length = tungsten.cube_side_length(1 kg) -> cm
 print("A 1 kg tungsten cube has side length {side_length:.2}.")
 ```

+Note that constructor methods can return `Self` or `Element` in this case, but the former is more concise and is preferred by convention.

 ## Generic structs